 Since 2008, I have been a collaborator on the Science-based Trials of Rowcrops Integrated with Prairies (STRIPS) project.
 This is a long-term research and extension collaboration among an interdisciplinary team of researchers, educators, and extension specialists who are studying the impacts of strips of prairie strategically integrated within row-cropped agricultural landscapes.
 The overall goal of the project is to promote targeted integration of native, perennial vegetation into agricultural landscapes to maintain agricultural productivity (e.g., through soil erosion control, increasing beneficial insect populations) while enhancing ecosystem services (e.g., by improving water quality and wildlife habitat).
 I have published a number of technical reports that help to inform STRIPS project activities.

+Much of my research and extension work focuses on agriculture's role in climate change adaptation and mitigation.
+The Iowa Farm and Rural Life Poll survey, in particular, has been an important resource for informing outreach to help make agricultural systems more resilient while reducing GHG production.
+I serve on the Extension Committee on Organization and Policy (ECOP) Climate Priority Action Team and am a member of the National Extension Climate Initiative.
 From 2011 to 2017, I was lead social scientist for the Climate Change, Mitigation, and Adaptation in Corn-Based Cropping Systems Project (CSCAP).
 The CSCAP project was a $20 million interdisciplinary integrated research-education-extension partnership between 50 PIs from 10 major public universities and USDA ARS-Columbus, Ohio.
 A current climate change-focused project is a USDA NIFA AFRI grant called Understanding and Building Capacity to Address Changing Water Availability in the Upper Corn Belt.
 This project is a partnership with PI Mae Davenport at University of Minnesota.
-The three-year project’s goal is to better understand how planners, policy makers, and agricultural producers anticipate, respond, and adapt to changing water availability for agriculture in Iowa and Minnesota.
+The three-year project’s goal is to better understand how planners, policymakers, and agricultural producers anticipate, respond, and adapt to changing water availability for agriculture in Iowa and Minnesota.